MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-sql-resource-provider-update.md

 *Applies to: Azure Stack integrated systems.*

 A new SQL resource provider might be released when Azure Stack is updated to a new build.
 Although the existing resource provider continues to work, we recommend updating to the latest build as soon as possible.

-Starting with the SQL resource provider version 1.1.33.0 release, updates are cumulative and do not need to be installed in the order in which they were released; as long as you're starting from version 1.1.24.0 or later.
-For example, if you are running version 1.1.24.0 of the SQL resource provider, then you can upgrade to version 1.1.33.0 or later without needing to first install version 1.1.30.0.
-To review available resource provider versions, and the version of Azure Stack they are supported on, refer to the versions list in [Deploy the resource provider prerequisites](./azure-stack-sql-resource-provider-deploy.md#prerequisites).
+Starting with the SQL resource provider version 1.1.33.0 release, updates are cumulative and don't need to be installed in the order in which they were released as long as you're starting from version 1.1.24.0 or later.
+For example, if you're running version 1.1.24.0 of the SQL resource provider, then you can upgrade to version 1.1.33.0 or later without needing to first install version 1.1.30.0.
+To review available resource provider versions, and the version of Azure Stack they're supported on, see the versions list in [Deploy the resource provider prerequisites](./azure-stack-sql-resource-provider-deploy.md#prerequisites).

 To update the resource provider, use the *UpdateSQLProvider.ps1* script.
 This script is included with the download of the new SQL resource provider.
 The update process is similar to the process used to [Deploy the resource provider](./azure-stack-sql-resource-provider-deploy.md).
 The update script uses the same arguments as the DeploySqlProvider.ps1 script, and you'll need to provide certificate information.